rowanzhu/dogsvr/README.md

 pm2 start test_svr.js  #test_svr.js is main thread file
 pm2 trigger test_svr hotUpdate  #hot update when any logic file has been changed
 ```
-Please see the examples folder for complete codes.
+Please see dogsvr-example-proj for more.

 # architecture
 TODO